 5. Build a rainforest buffer zone

-In addition to their abilities to purify the air and improve mood, plants do an excellent job of absorbing sound.
+In addition to their ability to purify the air and improve mood, plants do an excellent job of absorbing sound.
 Creative placement of corporate-approved greenery can help block and redirect sound.
-"Living walls" can add dynamic visual impact to otherwise ordinary spaces.
+“Living walls” can add dynamic visual impact to otherwise ordinary spaces.
 Just keep in mind that, unlike acoustic panels, umbrella trees and weeping figs require water and light to keep doing their job.
 Want maximum sound absorption?
 Choose plants and trees with wider leaves.

 6. Give the squeaky wheels some grease

 Here’s some low-hanging acoustic fruit.
-If your office contains a collection of “older” or frequently-used mobile pieces of furniture, a can of spray lubricant can work wonders.
+If your office contains a collection of “older” or frequently used mobile pieces of furniture, a can of spray lubricant can work wonders.
 Eliminate (or repair) pieces that are notoriously noisy.
-Target anything that scrapes or grinds across hard surfaces, any loud drawers or squeaky hinges.
+Target anything that scrapes or grinds across hard surfaces, any loud drawers, or squeaky hinges.
 This goes for clunky old tech or pesky small office appliances.
 You may even want to evaluate the future of that ping-pong table that “seemed like such a good idea at the time.”